rahul-gharat/dronahq-docs/docs/git-sync.md

-2. Provide the necessary details, such as Title and Expiry date, and paste the SSH key copied from the app in Studio.
+2. Provide the necessary details, such as Title and Expiry date, and paste the SSH key copied from the app in DronaHQ.
 Click `Add key`.